kosperera/devcontainers/README.md

 |     | Description
 | --- | ---
 | `az-functions-dotnetcore` | Ideal for Azure Functions v3 event-driven development.
 Also includes Core Tools, .NET Core 3.1, and Azurite Emulator.
-| `dotnet` | Ideal for the .NET 5.x development.
-Also includes Azure and Node.js.
+| `dotnet` | Ideal for the .NET development.
+Also includes MSSQL, Azure, Azurite, and Node.js.
-| `dotnetcore` | .NET Core 3.1 development.
-Also include Azure and Node.js.
 | `jekyll` | Ideal for GitHub Pages and static website development with Jekyll.

 The [vscode-remote-try-*][vscode-remote-try-search-query] repositories may also be of interest if you are looking for complete sample projects.